framely/community/docs/guide/concepts.md

 #### Default Skills
 These following **Default Skills** will be created automatically when you successfully create the chatbot, and you can modify them as desired:
-- **Greeting**: a default welcome intent, this intent has simple expression exemplars like *"Hi"* or *"Hello"* that are matched when the user begins a conversation with your bot.
-This intent could return a response to let the user know what your bot does or what they can say to begin a conversation.
+- **Greeting**: a default welcome skill, this skill has simple expression exemplars like *"Hi"* or *"Hello"* that are matched when the user begins a conversation with your bot.
+This skill could return a response to let the user know what your bot does or what they can say to begin a conversation.
-- **Goodbye**: a default ending intent, this intent returns a response to let the user know the conversation or service is ending soon.
+- **Goodbye**: a default ending skill, this skill returns a response to let the user know the conversation or service is ending soon.
 - **Main**: a default mechanism for each chatbot.

 ### Frames